anestisZioulis/Sorter/README.md

 > I did implement some additional changes from the MVP I created.
 > - The program will loop until the user inputs `0` in the array length.
 > - It will append and save all the benchmarks in the `Results.txt` file.
-> - Renamed variables, classes etc. to make it readable for international users.
+> - Renamed variables, classes, etc. to make it readable for international users.
 > - Added input validation to avoid crashes.
-> - Created this `Readme` file.
+> - Created this `readme` file.
     <br><br>

 <br>